Jiaxigu/Jiaxigu.github.io/_posts/2021-11-11-coffee-ladder.md

 On the contrary, the evaluative criteria shows how much credit I give to each aspect of a coffee.

 - Flavor (50%): the taste when the coffee is in the mouth.
-- Aftertaste (15%): well, the aftertaste.
+- Aftertaste (30%): well, the aftertaste.
-- Aroma (15%): the smell before taking the first sip.
+- Aroma (20%): the smell before taking the first sip.
-- Cost-effectiveness (20%): the price performance ratio.

 ## The Ladder